GitPaulo/yasu/README.md

 # Yasu 1.0.0
 JDA Discord Bot - Open Source.
-Made by Paulo for fun and use in our discord server!
+Made as a personal bot.
+Abuses many APIs.
+If something is broken, that's probably why.
 Very inconsitent updates.
-Btw.
+Can confirm, not the most buggy bot.
+Pr(A) = 0.5.
+Where A, is the event of the program crashing.

 # Features
 Many. +Music Bot.